 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

-From Lake Garda to the Venetian Lagoon along quiet roads and bike paths
+From Verona to the Venetian Lagoon along quiet roads and bike paths

-Continuing by bike you will follow the Po River Valley, alongside canals, through fields cultivated with fruit and vines, and over hills with plenty of time in between to stop and see the sights along the way, such as hidden gems like the riverside villages of Valeggio sul Mincio and Borghetto.
+As we meander through the Po River Valley, our path will lead us along serene canals, through bountiful fields adorned with orchards and vineyards, and over rolling hills, allowing ample time to pause and uncover hidden gems along our way, such as the idyllic riverside villages of Valeggio sul Mincio and Borghetto.

-An easygoing and quiet route leads you to the Venetian Lagoon, situated on the Adriatic Sea in an enclosed bay.
-While the city of Venice is located there, the lagoon is comprised of so much more.
-We’ll visit the barrier island of Pallestrina and eventually make it to Chioggia, which offers canals and character without the crowds.
+Our gentle and serene route will take us to the captivating Venetian Lagoon, nestled in an enclosed bay along the Adriatic Sea.
+While the city of Venice graces its shores, the lagoon holds so much more.
+Journey to the barrier island of Pellestrina and eventually find your way to the charming town of Chioggia, where meandering canals and authentic character await, far from the bustling crowds.

 Highlights